hassepedro/polka-tofino/deploy/README.md

-# How to deploy a linear topology PolKA for Tofino using P4 Studio environment
+# How to deploy PolKA for Tofino in a emulated evironment using P4 Studio environment

 This deployment option is intended mainly for testing and development.
 To start the environment you have to simply run: